billmj/UTEP_PNNL_DeepLearning_Optimization/Communication overhead in federated learning/readme.md

 This notebook serves as the starting point for the federated learning process, preparing the data for use in the main federated learning script.

 ### Other Files:
-5. `requirements.txt`: Lists all the Python dependencies required to run the project.
+5. `requirements.txt`: Lists all the  dependencies required to run the project.

 6. `README.md`: Provides an overview of the project, instructions for setup and running experiments, and summary of current progress.